cmuparlay/pbbsbench/docs/benchmarks/comparisonSort.md

 ### Input and Output File Formats

-The input and output data need to be in the [sequence file format](../fileFormats/sequence.html), both with the same element type, which can be pairs
+The input and output data need to be in the [sequence file format](../fileFormats/sequence.html), both with the same element type, which can be pairs.

 The output file
 must be in sorted order with respect to the given comparison function.